Logos and uniforms of the New York Yankees: Special uniforms and caps

-Personal appearance and dress code
+Personal appearance policy

-Under George Steinbrenner, long hair and facial hair below the lip were prohibited; the practice has been continued under Hal Steinbrenner since control of the Yankees was transferred to him after the 2008 season.
-Players who do not fit these criteria must shave the excess hair.
-In the past, visible tattoos were also prohibited and players wore navy arm bands to cover them, although this practice has since been discontinued.
+The Yankees are the only MLB team with a personal appearance policy, and have attracted notoriety for enforcing it.
+Under George Steinbrenner, long hair and facial hair below the lip were prohibited; the practice continued under Hal Steinbrenner when he assumed control of the Yankees after the 2008 season.
+In the past, visible tattoos were also prohibited, and players wore navy arm bands to cover them, although this practice has since been discontinued.
+In 2025, the Yankees amended their appearance policy, permitting players and coaches to have "well-groomed beards".

-Although this is a policy that all baseball teams once had, the Yankees are currently the only team with such a policy (though former Chicago White Sox general manager Ken Williams was known for asking players to cut their hair, the club does not now nor during his time as GM have a policy banning long hair) and have gotten notoriety enforcing it.
-(The Cincinnati Reds had the same policy from the 1960s until 1999, however unlike the Yankees, the Reds banned all facial hair.)
-Many players, most notably Reggie Jackson, Jeff Reardon, Roger Clemens, Kevin Youkilis, Jason Giambi, Gary Sheffield, Johnny Damon, Andrew McCutchen and Randy Johnson either had long hair, significant facial hair, or both before playing for the Yankees, but were clean-cut by the time they had their press conferences unveiling them as members of the Yankees.
+Many players, including Reggie Jackson, Jeff Reardon, Roger Clemens, Kevin Youkilis, Jason Giambi, Gary Sheffield, Johnny Damon, Andrew McCutchen, and Randy Johnson either had long hair, significant facial hair, or both before playing for the Yankees, but were clean-cut by the time they had their press conferences unveiling them as members of the Yankees.